-The Responsible Management of a Licensed Venue, or the RMLV, is a certification that is required by all approved managers of businesses that handle, sell, or serve alcohol in any capacity.
-The RMLV certificate can be accessed through Registered Training Organisations, also known as RTOs, and is delivered through face-to-face classes or teleconference/online.
+The Responsible Management of a Licensed Venue (RMLV) is a certification that is required by all approved managers of businesses that handle, sell, or serve alcohol in any capacity.

 The RMLV QLD certification course trains managers on how to handle situations that involve disruptive behaviours from patrons, which is why it’s necessary for managers to have the training.
 This also protects the business from complaints of the refusal of service if the patron needs to be removed from the premises or venue.

 For those interested in learning more about the related risks involved in RMLV non-compliance, stay tuned.
-CTA Training Specialists have more articles in this vein in store for the future.
+CTA Training Specialists have more articles in store for the future.

 As well, for those looking to enroll in RMLV, contact CTA Training Specialists today for available training dates or click here.